decentralized-identity/interoperability/agenda.md

 </details>
+## Agenda - 8 Sep - US time
+## Agenda - 1 Sep - EU time
+## Agenda - 25 Aug - US time
+## Agenda - 18 Aug - EU time

 ## Agenda - 11 Aug - US time
+### WACI v1
+WACI v1 Introduction and where it is
+### WACI interop
-WACI v1 Introduction with the scope of focusing on the interop testing.
-If we can run that work in the interop group.
+We narrow the scope to focusing on the interop part of WACI.

+We talk about testing
+We talk about WACI, with an interop focus to make sure that we are getting where we want.
+We talk about what steps is needed and highlight the efforts needed to get there.

 ## Agenda - 4 Aug - EU time
 ### Information accessability and collection